rust-lang/rfcs/text/0000-variadic-generics.md

 # Unresolved questions
 [unresolved]: #unresolved-questions
-It might be useful in the future to expand on the locations where `Type...` can be used.
-Potential extensions to this RFC could allow `Type...` in non-tuple generics or in function argument types, lke `fn foo(args: Args...)`.
+It might be useful in the future to expand on the locations where `...Type` can be used.
+Potential extensions to this RFC could allow `...Type` in non-tuple generics or in function argument types, like `fn foo<Args>(args: ...Args)`.
 This would allow functions and traits to use variadic generics without explicit tuples.
-This could enable things like the proposed `foo[i, j]` syntax using `Index<usize, usize>`.
+This could enable things like the proposed `foo[i, j]` syntax using`Index<usize, usize>`.